walton5511/wikiwikihk/docs/custom-features/gods-altar.md

 - Gourmet Pet Food 1x
 - Wings of Friendship 5x
 - Speaker 5x
-- Draco's Claw 1x
+- Draco's Claw 5x
-- Glacerus' Mane 1x
+- Glacerus' Mane 5x
 - Random Tarot Card 1x
 - Experience Potion 1x
 - Ancelloan's Blessing 1x
 - Special Pet Food 1x
 - Tarot Card Game 1x
 - Magic Speed Booster (1 Day) 1x
-- Partner Skill Ticket (All) 1x
+- Partner Skill Ticket (Single) 1x

 ``P.S.: These rewards can be changed later on, based on their prices and demand.``

-### Legendary Prizes
+### Rare Prizes

-With a little bit of luck, you can get a Legendary Prize.
+With a little bit of luck, you can get a Rare Prize.
 These prizes will be picked among items that were once in shop rotation.
 These prizes will be rotated every now and then.

-When you get a Legendary Prize, it will be announced so that everyone can know how lucky you are.
+When you get a Rare Prize, it will be announced so that everyone can know how lucky you are.

-#### Current Legendary Prizes

-- Ninja Bushtail
-- Oto-Fox Costume Set

-### Epic Prize
+### Legendary Prize

-If luck is truly on your side, you will get the exclusive Epic Prize that you can only get from God's Altar.
+If luck is truly on your side, you will get the exclusive Legendary Prize that you can only get from God's Altar.
-Epic Prizes will rotate too, but you'll have to figure out what it is by yourself.
+Legendary Prizes will rotate too, but you'll have to figure out what it is by yourself.